 Originally from Canada, Andrea has lived in Australia since 1992.
 Her works are based primarily on vintage imagery with a contemporary reading.
 Her current work has a dream like overtone and strange sense of time and place.

-In 2014, Andrea was anounced as a finalist in the Doug Moran National Portrait Prize - one of Australia's most lauded portrait prizes.
+In 2018, Andrea won Best Gippsland Work in the John Leslie Art Prize at the Gippsland Art Gallery.
+In 2014, Andrea was announced as a finalist in the Doug Moran National Portrait Prize - one of Australia's most lauded portrait prizes.
 She was a semi finalist again in 2015.
-Andrea has also been a finalist in the Nillumbik Prize held at Montsalvat (Eltham) three times, had three solo exhibitions as well as participating in a number of group exhibitions.
+Andrea has been a finalist in the Nillumbik Prize held at Montsalvat (Eltham) three times, had three solo exhibitions as well as participating in a number of group exhibitions.

-Andrea will complete her Master of Fine Art at RMIT University in Melbourne in 2018.
+Andrea completed her Master of Fine Art at RMIT University in Melbourne in 2018.